 You can use Live’s Tap Tempo function to set the tempo at any time.
 As you click the Control Bar’s Tap Tempo button once every beat, the tempo of the Live Set will follow your tapping.

-It is better to assign the Tap button to a computer key than using the mouse.
+You can also assign the Tap button to a computer key instead of using the mouse.
 Click on the Control Bar’s KEY switch to enter Key Map Mode; then select the Tap button; press the key you would like to use for tapping; click the KEY switch again to leave Key Map Mode.
 The assignment will take effect immediately.
 The Tap button can also be assigned to a MIDI note or controller, like a foot switch, in a similar fashion.
 Although Live responds to your tapping immediately, it does apply some degree of inertia to prevent sluggish behavior in the software.
 The more taps Live receives in a row, the more precisely it will be able to conclude the desired tempo.

 9.1.3 Nudging the Tempo

-Although Live can be easily synchronized to external MIDI devices (see 31.1), you may find yourself in situations in which you need to adjust to sources that aren’t locked to one tempo, such as live musicians or turntables.
-As long as your Set’s tempo is basically the same as that of the unsynchronized material, you can use the Nudge buttons to temporarily speed up or slow down Live’s playback to match what you hear.
+Although Live can be easily synchronized via Link or to external MIDI devices (see ‘Synchronizing with Link, Tempo Follower, and MIDI’), you may find yourself in situations in which you need to adjust to sources that aren’t locked to one tempo, such as live musicians or turntables.
+As long as your Set’s tempo is basically the same as that of the unsynchronized material, you can use the Phase Nudge Up/Down buttons to temporarily speed up or slow down Live’s playback to match what you hear.
 As with the Tap button, these buttons are much easier to use when mapped to MIDI controllers.